fgeorgatos/easybuild.experimental/README.md

 This git repo is a playground area for easybuild developers, as long as we all talk "Open Source" with unlimited redistribution.

+Basic info:
-**You can freely create a directory bearing your github name under ./users and work in it as you wish.
-Simply ask to be added as a collaborator**
+* **You can freely create a directory bearing your github name under ./users and work in it as you wish**
+* simply present yourself and ask to be added as a collaborator via the "Issues" of github
+* commit/push directly and avoid completely the pull/request cycles
-Thousands of easyconfig files built in a bulk fashion may become available here, for example see under contrib/pkgsrc Whatever you do, remember the words of this pal [http://www.ece.cmu.edu/~ganger/712.fall02/papers/p761-thompson.pdf]
+* thousands of easyconfig files built in a bulk fashion may become available here, for example see under contrib/pkgsrc
+* If you cross the 100 buildable easyconfigs boundary in an intelligent way, the repo owner will own you an EasyBuild towel, delivered on his birthday as per http://en.wikipedia.org/wiki/Towel_Day
+* whatever you do, remember the words of this pal [http://www.ece.cmu.edu/~ganger/712.fall02/papers/p761-thompson.pdf]

-Now, jump to the wiki for more details: https://github.com/fgeorgatos/easybuild.experimental/wiki/ and/or: https://github.com/hpcugent/easybuild-framework/issues/222
+Now, jump to the wiki for more details:

+https://github.com/fgeorgatos/easybuild.experimental/wiki/

+and/or:

+https://github.com/hpcugent/easybuild-framework/issues/222